apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	Table of Servers

+Use the `Quick Search` to search across all table columns or the column filter to apply a more powerful filter to individual columns.
 Use the `Select Columns` menu to select the server columns to view.
 Columns can also be rearranged using drag-and-drop.
 Available server columns include:

 :Cache Group:       [Visible by default] The :ref:`Name of the Cache Group <cache-group-name>` to which this server belongs
 :CDN:               [Visible by default] The name of the CDN to which the server belongs